Carreau/ipython-wiki/IPEP-28:-Interleaving-Widgets-and-Output.md

 * From the UI perspective output will become a widget that can be put anywhere in the widget hierarchy.
-* When regular output (stdout, display_data, etc.) arrives in the frontend, we will create a "default output widget" in the next slot in the widget area.
+* When regular output (stdout, display_data, etc.) arrives in the front-end, we will create a "default output widget" in the next slot in the widget area.
 This output widget will not use the Comm layer but will get its output through an adapter layer between the existing part of the message spec and the output widget.
 We will need a Comm-less